 How does Merchant Onboarding Work?

 The KYM process requires gathering a wide range of sensitive personal information and performing complex risk assessment procedures.

 Here are the steps that you may be required to take during the merchant onboarding process:

-- Run a due diligence process on the business and its owners.
+- Running a due diligence process on the business and its owners.
 It involves PEP, adverse media, sanctions list checks, and a beneficial ownership search.
 During the due diligence process, you should also collect relevant information about the business, such as sales turnover, transaction history, business type, corporate registration documents, etc. The completed process should help establish a merchant’s risk score.
 If the resulting risk score is high, you may be required to complete an enhanced due diligence process.

-- Analyze compliance with security requirements.
+- Analysing compliance with security requirements.

 Know Your Merchant Process Automation